-Winners will be announced at the Woman’s Way Awards Ceremony on Wednesday, June 17, 2020 at the JW Marriott in Downtown Austin.
+Winners will be announced at the Woman’s Way Awards Ceremony on Wednesday, June 17, 2020.

 “I enjoy [being a part of the Woman’s Way selection committee]immensely and look forward to women learning more and sharing more with each other.
 Since last year, I have deliberately changed the places I eat and seek service based on the women I have come to know through this process.”

 – Gigi Edwards Bryant, Selection Committee Member, 2016, 2017, 2018, 2019

 SPONSORSHIPS AVAILABLE.
 EMAIL SALES@AWMEDIAINC.COM FOR MORE INFORMATION.